-- In 2022, CalPERS' water consumption was voluntarily reduced by 18% as compared to 2020 in support of the drought efforts.
-This was possible due to the majority of CalPERS employees working remotely.
-However, after March 2022 the facility operations resumed as usual to support the hybrid schedule.
-This resulted in an 11% increase of water consumption from the 2020 baseline.
-CalPERS is committed to continued efforts to reduce water consumption and has researched infrastructure investments such as upgrading irrigation sensors and conducting a facility wide Water Masterplan. - CalPERS' Property Management team monitors CalPERS' monthly water conservation percentage status and notifies CalPERS of any significant variations. - Water savings measures implemented since the last drought are listed below: - Waterless Carpet Cleaning The Janitorial team performs carpet cleanings using equipment that does not require water. - Water Feature Shutoff The day care center's water spray feature was turned off to prevent the unnecessary water expenditure. - Irrigation Efficient drip irrigation systems were installed while a modified schedule following the City's guidelines and best practices was implemented and all drip lines are regularly monitored for leaks. - Window Washing The window washing schedule was reduced down to once a year. - Exterior Maintenance All miscellaneous pressure washing was eliminated except on an as-needed basis. - Interior Maintenance The Janitorial team will only perform spot cleaning through office space upon request.
+- In 2022, CalPERS' water consumption was voluntarily reduced by 18% compared to 2020 in support of the drought efforts.
+This was possible due to CalPERS' hybrid schedule. - After March 2022, the facility operations resumed as usual to support the hybrid schedule.
+As a result of most team members coming back on site, the water consumption increased by 5.6% in 2023.
+This is compared to the 2020 baseline when most of the campus was working remotely.
+However, when comparing to pre-pandemic water consumption in 2019, LP had a total water reduction of 19.6%. - CalPERS is committed to continued efforts to reduce water consumption and has researched infrastructure investments such as upgrading irrigation sensors and conducting a facility wide Water Master Plan. - CalPERS' Property Management team monitors CalPERS' monthly water conservation percentage status and notifies CalPERS of any significant variations. - Water savings measures implemented since the last drought are listed below: - Waterless Carpet Cleaning The Janitorial team performs carpet cleanings using equipment that does not require water. - Water Feature Shutoff The day care center's water spray feature was turned off to prevent the unnecessary water expenditure. - Irrigation Efficient drip irrigation systems were installed while a modified schedule following the City's guidelines and best practices was implemented and all drip lines are regularly monitored for leaks. - Window Washing The window washing schedule was reduced to twice a year. - Exterior Maintenance All miscellaneous pressure washing was eliminated except on an as-needed basis.

+• Interior Maintenance - The Janitorial team will only perform spot cleaning on carpets through office space upon request.